fsvreddit/bot-bouncer/README.md

 # Change History

-## Next version
+## v1.3

-Note: An upgrade may show as available to install at present. v1.2 is the current latest public version.

-* Add method to disable "zombie" evaluator
+* Add feature to disable "zombie" evaluator if needed
 * Add evaluator for suspect username patterns
 * Improved message sent to users making appeals
 * Allow certain domains to result in an automatic ban evaluation
+* Internal improvements to reduce the chance of duplicate submissions

 ## v1.2